sckott/beer_recipes/_posts/2015-01-10-oatmeal-pale-ale_v0.1.md

 10. Transfer cooled down wort to primary fermenter (carboy)
 11. Put in yeast when temperature is right (yeast, pitched yeast at 68-72 degrees F)
 12. On 2015-01-xx moved to secondary fermenter (bucket)
-    + Dry hopped with 1 oz.
+    + Dry hop with 1 oz.
 Mt.
 Hood hops
 13. Bottled on 2015-01-xx

 the mash tun